Retarded Green's Function from Rotating AdS Black Holes: Emergent CFT$_2$ and Viscosity

-where $K$ is the separation constant, and the potential $V(r)$ is \be V (r) \equiv - K + \frac{\Big[\omega (r^2 + a^2) - a m \Xi \Big]^2}{\Delta_r (r)}\, . \ee In the following, we will solve the wave equation \eqref{eq:KerrWaveEq} in the asymptotic boundary region ($r \to \infty$) and the near-horizon region ($\omega r \ll 1$) separately, and then glue the solutions in some overlapping region.
+The strategy for solving \eqref{eq:KerrWaveEq} is fairly standard.
+We consider the wave equation \eqref{eq:KerrWaveEq} focusing on two regions: (a) the asymptotic boundary region ($r \to \infty$) and (b) the near-horizon region ($\omega r \ll 1$).
+After solving in these regions separately, we then glue the solutions in some overlapping region (see Fig. \ref{fig:Regions} which contains more details).
 The canonical form of the AdS/CFT correspondence stipulates that from these solutions we can construct observables in the dual CFT$_3$ at the asymptotic boundary.
-By zooming in on the near-horizon region we will also define observables in the dual CFT$_2$ and argue that this process is an explicit holographic realization of a renormalization group connecting these conformal fixed points of different dimensions.
+Our new observation is that by zooming in on the near-horizon region we will also define observables in an effective dual CFT$_2$.
+We argue that this process of zooming in is an explicit holographic realization of a renormalization group connecting these conformal fixed points of different dimensions, namely, CFT$_3$ (defined in the asymptotic region) and CFT$_2$ (defined in the near-horizon region).